-2.4 Weighted Orthogonalization
+2.4 Weighted orthogonalization

-Treating all molecular orbitals equally during orthogonalization would be inconsistent with their relative importance.
-Some of the orthogonalized molecular orbitals should take higher priority in minimizing their displacements from their nonorthogonalized counterparts in a least-squares fashion.
-Such orthogonalization can be done using weighted orthogonalization (WO)25.
-The priority of a molecular orbital in relation to others depends on the context and the application.
-In this work, molecular orbitals are orthogonalized using occupation numbers as weights.
+Treating all molecular orbitals equally during orthogonalization would be inconsistent with their relative importance when the associated occupancies vary.
+As a result, some of the orthogonalized molecular orbitals should take higher priority in minimizing their displacements from their nonorthogonalized counterparts in a least-squares fashion.
+Such orthogonalization can be done using weighted orthogonalization (WO).25 In general, the priority of a molecular orbital in relation to others depends on the context and the application.
+For this work, molecular orbitals are orthogonalized using occupancies as weights.
+Using occupancies for weights lends consistency to how molecular orbitals are orthogonalized in the construction of the projection operators for SCF MI under EDFT.
+The weight-orthogonalized molecular orbitals would have greater-occupied orbitals closer to the corresponding original (nonorthogonal) orbitals according to least squares and lesser-occupied orbitals would be less so, thereby imposing dependency on orbital occupancies and the molecular orbitals being solved from an effective Hamiltonian.41